Darkglass-Electronics/Plugin-Dev-Setup/BUILDING-DOCKER.md

-# Audio Plugin Development Documentation for Darkglass Anagram
+# Audio Plugin Documentation for Darkglass Anagram

 This document contains information on how to build your audio plugins for the [Darkglass Anagram](https://www.darkglass.com/products/anagram/), specifically for non-Linux hosts like macOS or Windows, through the use of docker.